 The program opens automatically after entering the product key.
 Start to define the settings and continue with the set-up for the rest.
-Do the Quick Setup (see Chapter 5, page 10) or select Basic Setup (see Chapter 6, page 22), if you have Proforts Basis PC Program.
+Do the Quick Setup or select Basic Setup if you have The Profort Basic PC Program.

 5 SET-UP ON PC